Hunger doesn’t have to happen.

 2025 Washington SNAP Challenge

-Make sure your community is educated about SNAP, build relationships with other organizations, and win prize money by competing in the 2025 Washington SNAP Challenge, coming January 2025!
+Make sure your community is educated about SNAP, build relationships with other organizations, and win prize money by competing in the 2025 Washington SNAP Challenge!
+Stay tuned for more details.

 Help spread the word!
 Get families in your community get connected to SNAP.